 Ellie is the author of numerous publications related to teaching or parenting smart children.
 These include the article Mentors: Matchmaking for Young People, published in The Journal of Secondary Gifted Education.
 She co-authored the book, Teens With Talent: Developing the Potential of the Bright, Brighter and Brightest, co-presented and published the research paper, The Effects of Content, Cognitive Congruence, and Camaraderie on Talented Students’ Attitudes, and co-presented the results of a WCATY project,Young Women of Promise: A Year-Long Program for At-Risk, Gifted Girls.

-Her current goals in writing are to help young children understand that it is cool to be smart and to help parents understand child development principles that encourage early learning as well as fast-paced learning for those who need it.
+Her current goals in writing are to help more children understand that it is cool to be smart and to help parents understand child development principles that encourage early learning as well as fast-paced learning for those who need it.